How to Build a Custom Multi-Vendor Online Marketplace Startup?

 - Examples of multi-vendor online marketplace startups

-- How long does it take to create a multi-vendor marketplace platform?
+- How long does it take to build a multi-vendor marketplace startup platform?

 - How much does it cost to build a multi-vendor marketplace startup?